laryziinha/forge-scryfall-scrapper/README.md

 These behaviors reflect real limitations in how Forge references card images and how naming varies across different products and layouts.

+Also, these limitations are documented intentionally to avoid silent failures or unexpected overwrites.

 ---

 ## Output